 To be sure, Garry Wills knows more about Augustine than I do.
 But far greater men than Wills have looked at the same history he has and come to different conclusions.
 Joseph Ratzinger for one.
 And the only man personally beatified by Benedict XVI for another.
 John Henry Newman famously wrote, after his own study of the Church Fathers, that “To be deep in history is to cease to be a Protestant.”
 If Newman had read history the way Wills does, he would have ended his days as a member of a Plymouth Brethren meeting house and not as a Cardinal of the Catholic Church.

 In the strange world Garry Wills wants, Catholic churches would have no altars, tabernacles, or confessionals.
 There would be no Mass and no Eucharistic adoration and no First Communions.
 Out the window would go Palestrina’s Tu Es Petrus and Tantum Ergo Sacramentum and Pange Lingua Gloriosi, not to mention Mozart’s Ave Verum Corpus, a piece as close to perfection as music created by humans is capable of being.
 All of these, from a Willsian perspective, reflect false or even pernicious teachings.
 In Gary Wills’ strange world, Catholics would no longer honor men like St. Thomas More and St. John Fisher, who died for the papacy.
 They would not honor men like St. Edmund Campion, who died to bring the Mass to England and could have avoided a horrible death if only he would have agreed, in Wills’ phrase, not to “pretend to do the impossible.”
 Nor would Willsian Catholics honor women like St. Margaret Clitherow, who could have avoided a horrible death if only she had agreed that priests couldn’t “do the impossible.”
 Those who imbibed Wills’ views would look askance at Medal of Honor winner Father Vincent Capodanno, whose Medal of Honor citation notes that “he moved about the battlefield administering last rites to the dying.”
 From the Willsian perspective, such people deserve pity or even censure, since they died for lies.
 From the Catholic perspective, of course, their heroism is an inspiration.
-(And not only from the Catholic perspective: Robert Bolt, an agnostic, was inspired by the heroism of Thomas More to write one of the greatest plays of the 20th century).
+(And not only from the Catholic perspective: Robert Bolt, an agnostic, was inspired by the heroism of Thomas More to write one of the greatest plays of the twentieth century).